-Compared to the rest of the Metropolitan Los Angeles market, the Alicia Gateway region has lower rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Metropolitan Los Angeles market, the Alicia Gateway submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 2 listings have been posted online, which means leases might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 50% of the office spaces in the Alicia Gateway are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 10 listings have been listed, which means listings might be leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 10% of the available space in the Alicia Gateway are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 4,220 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this region are approximately 2 stories.
+Even though the median size is 4,220 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this region are approximately 2 floors.
 Most buildings in this market were built in 1979 and are Class B.

-A large portion of this area is residential, but there's plenty of office_space.
+A large portion of this market is residential, but there's plenty of office_space.
 Arts, entertainment, and restaurants are the dominant industries in this area.
-Most of the residents of Alicia Gateway work from home.
-Commuting approximately 30 minutes a day is the norm for those who opt to reside in this part of town.
+Most of the occupants of Alicia Gateway work from home.
+Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.